Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Average-case vs Distributional Planted Bipartite Clique

 \section{Average-case vs Distributional Planted Bipartite Clique}

-In this section we show the equivalence between the average-case planted biclique problem (where cliques of size $k\times k$ are planted in bipartite graphs of size $n\times n$) and the distributional biclique problem (with $n$ examples from $\{0,1\}^n$ where there is a set of $k$ coordinates that contain a plant).
-The idea of both the reductions is to obtain examples from one distribution given examples from the other distribution.
-This is not immediate due to the fact that in the distributional biclique problem the plant does necessarily have the same size on the left set of vertices as on the right set.
-To remedy this, we will need to essentially search over plants of smaller and smaller sizes on one side, by replacing possibly planted vertices with common ones.
+In this section we show the equivalence between the average-case planted biclique problem (where a single graph is chosen randomly) and the distributional biclique problem (where a bipartite graph is obtained from independent samples over $\{0,1\}^n$).
+The primary issue is that in the distributional biclique problem the biclique does not necessarily have the same size on the left side of vertices as it does on the right side.
+We show that this is easy to fix by producing planted bicliques of smaller size on one of the sides.
+We do this by replacing vertices of the graph with randomly connected ones.
+We now describe the reductions more formally.